viodotcom/vio-app-assignment/INSTRUCTIONS.md

 ##### Configurability

-The functional requirements can change in the future, do what you can to make sure the component is easiliy configurable.
+The functional requirements can change in the future, do what you can to make sure the component is easily configurable.

 ##### Usability